Local Love: 6 Valentine’s Sweet Spots

 17 Berkshire

-Customize a box of seven handmade macarons for $20 or browse the special Valentine's Day menu from heart shaped cakes, best friend bracelet themed cupcakes, and the love platter.
-All best enjoyed with their new Red Velvet drink.
+Customize a conversation heart cake for $25 or browse the special Valentine's Day menu for more heart shaped cakes, grande macarons, and the love platter.

 Valentine's Day Pre-Order Menu for 17 Berkshire.